DigitalPublishingToolkit/TOD18-Geoblocking/md/09LiChina.md

 ###Jinying Li###

+ ####DATA BOX{.statbox}- 668 million: total number of Internet users in China- 433 million: estimated number of online video consumers in China- 65,815: number of URLs that are currently blocked by the GFW- 20%: proportion of Chinese Internet users who use VPNs and proxies to bypass the GFW
+'*If you are arrested, your freedom curtailed, your posts deleted, these can all be cases of being ‘walled.’*' – Murong Xuecun, Writer, in 2015

+####
 The Great Firewall (GFW) is one of the most sophisticated and effective Internet blocking projects, and it functions as a powerful instrument for censorship in China.[^09LiChina_1] The existence of the “wall,” as both a